0r-gh0/OpenSSL/README.md

 Scroll down the Manual for detailed instructions to Run the Program.

 ## SETUP
-I have pre-loaded the program with my Certificates so one can just run the program without creating a new Certificate.
+The Programs are pre-loaded with the Certificates made by @0r-gh0 so can just successfully run the program files with required libraries, without creating a new Certificate.

-**If you want to Create Your Own Certificate then do the following steps**
+**If you want to Create Your Own Certificate then proceed with the following steps**

 ## Creating Environment
-1. Clone this Repo to your System
+1. Clone/Download this Repository to your System
-2. Create a Directory/Folder name it *OpenSSL*
+2. reate a Directory/Folder and Name it `OpenSSL`
-3. Copy the Programs *SERVER_SSL.c* and *CLIENT_SSL.c*
+3. Copy the Programs `SERVER_SSL.c` and `CLIENT_SSL.c`
 4. In the Same Directory Open Terminal in Admin Mode
-5. Admin Mode : `sudo su` enter credentials
+5. Admin Mode : `sudo su` and enter your credentials

 ## Install OpenSSL
 Check for your [OpenSSL](https://www.openssl.org/) Version :